All you need to know about nasal irrigation and how to do it

 Water: Pure water is ideal.
 Use bottled or filtered water.
 Do not use tap water as it often contains chlorine, mercury, nitrates, fluoride, and may even contain some carcinogens such as chromium-6.
 These chemicals can irritate your sinues and cause problems.
 Use filtered, bottled, distilled, or mineral water instead.
 The water you use should be warm (ideally 98°F) to maximise the effectiveness and to minimize irritation.
 If your water is room temperature or colder you can use an immersion heater to heat it up before use.
 It usually takes a little over a minute (depeneding on the quantity) to reach 98°F.

-Baking Soda: This is an optional buffering agent to decrease the pH level of the solution.
+Baking Soda: This is an optional buffering agent to increase the pH level of the solution.
 Make sure it is pure sodium bicarbonate.
 Baking Powder is not acceptable.

 The Proper Proportions

 The Normal Saline (NS) solution that is referred to as physiological saline or isotonic saline is 0.90% w/v (mass/volume) of sodium chloride (salt).
 This translates to 9 grams of salt to 1 liter of water or 2.13 grams to 1 cup.
 Salt granules come in different sizes so it is important to know how much of the salt you use is 9 grams.
 For example, a teaspoon of extra fine salt will weigh more than a teaspoon of coarse salt.